strategineer/personal-website/content/bin/speedruns/surmount/index.md

 At some point (might be route dependent) you'll find Omar with a ton of rocks on him, going near him will start what feels like the longest dialogue in the game.

-You can avoid that by going left and making use of an item to climb over a unclimbable wall.
+You can avoid that by going left and making use of an item to climb over an unclimbable wall.

 TBD Video for this one.